MarkusDick/SidderPlus/README.md

 ## Screenshot
 ![](sidder_plus_screenshot.png)

+## Download
+You can download the latest version [here from the releases](https://github.com/MarkusDick/SidderPlus/releases/).

 ## Usage
 You need to start Sidder as an administrator.
 Then you can select an item and press the left button to close the open SMB file.